stefan-caraiman/katacoda-scenarios/linux-administration/step03.md

 ## The **htop** command

-**htop** and **top** are one of the most common commands when it comes to looking into how many resources the proccesses on the system are using.
+**htop** and **top** are some of the most common commands when it comes to looking into how many resources the proccesses on the system are using.

 `htop`{{execute}} will open a interactive program which gives us information about running programs, CPU and Memory usage, the PID, the time since it started etc.